charlieroberts/interface.server.2/src/Interface.Server.js.md

         this.switchboard        = require( './Switchboard.js' )( this ).init()
         Types = this.types      = require( './Types.js' )( this ).init()

+        // shortcuts for connecting / disconnecting these make it /interface/handshake instead of /interface/applicationManager/handshake
         this.handshake = this.applicationManager.handshake
+        this.disconnectApplication = this.applicationManager.removeApplicationWithName

         if( this.onload ) this.onload()